1st Place

 GAME Forum

-The Global Portfolio Competition and Poster Session provided students with the opportunity to present real, managed investment portfolios and compare their performance with other individuals, teams, and universities.
-Students competed across a range of categories and winners were announced during the second day of GAME Forum.
+The Global Portfolio Competition and Poster Session provides students with the opportunity to present real, managed investment portfolios and compare their performance with other individuals, teams, and universities.
+Students competed across a range of categories and winners were announced during the second day of GAME Forum XV.

 To participate in the Global Portfolio Competition, the portfolio must involve real money and be managed by students.
-It should be funded for at least one year prior (January – December 2025), and a minimum of three student participants must be registered for the conference to compete.
+It should be funded for at least one year prior, and a minimum of three student participants must be registered for the conference to compete.
 Submitted portfolios will be processed and ranked based on risk-adjusted returns from the previous year, with the Sharpe ratio used to measure each team's performance.
 Competition kit packages will be emailed to participating schools in December.

 The Poster Session Competition allows competing schools to showcase their portfolios and compare performance during the past year.
 Each participating team should complete a tri-fold board that displays information about their unique approach and outcomes.